michKneisel/obsidian-compile-notes-plugin/README.md

-> **This plugin may no longer be compatible with Obsidian - I've seen errors but do not have time to investigate right now.**

 This plugin assists with longform writing.
 You can convert multiple notes by linking to them in another file and then using the plugins Compile Notes command to export them to a single file.

 ## How it works